circleci/circleci-docs/jekyll/_cci2/contexts.md

 Only members of the selected groups may now use the context in their workflows or add or remove environment variables for the context.

 ### Making Changes to Context Restrictions
 Changes to security group restrictions for Contexts might not take effect immediately due to caching.
-To make sure setting are applied straight away it is best practive for the Org Administrator to refresh permissions once the change has been made.
-The **Refresh Permissions** button can be found on the User Settings > Account Integrations page: https://app.circleci.com/settings/user.
+To make sure settings are applied immediately, it is best practice for the Org Administrator to refresh permissions once the change has been made.
+The **Refresh Permissions** button can be found on the [Account Integrations](https://app.circleci.com/settings/user) page.

-Administrators of CircleCI Server installations can find this button at `<circleci-hostname>/account`.
+Administrators of CircleCI Server installations can find the **Refresh Permissions** button at `<circleci-hostname>/account`.

 ### Approving Jobs that use Restricted Contexts
 {:.no_toc}